getlantern/lantern/README.md

 // create a set with zero items set := goset.New()

-// ... or with some initial values set := goset.New("istanbul", frankfurt", "san francisco", 1234)
+// ... or with some initial values set := goset.New("istanbul", "frankfurt", "san francisco", 1234)

 ```